-- The instructor (or division director) will log into WebAdvisor, select the Faculty tab, then select Grade Change Request Form, then Grade Change Request.
+- The instructor (or division director) will log into MyCollege, select the Faculty and Advising Tools button, then select Online Forms, then Grade Change.

-- An electronic notification will be sent to the College Registrar/Associate Dean, Admissions, Records, Registration and Graduation or a designee, who will also electronically approve the change request and personally change the grade on the student’s electronic record.
+- An electronic notification will be sent to the College Registrar/Dean, Admissions, Records, Registration and Graduation or a designee, who will also electronically approve the change request and personally change the grade on the student’s electronic record.
 The change request will be electronically filed in Student Records.

 - Financial Aid and Veterans Affairs students should notify the Financial Aid/Veterans Affairs Office of any grade changes.

-The purpose of the CPCC Code of Student Academic Integrity (see Student Handbook) is to support the continued growth and development of a strong academic community based on the principles of academic honesty and integrity.
+The purpose of the Central Piedmont Code of Student Academic Integrity (see Student Handbook) is to support the continued growth and development of a strong academic community based on the principles of academic honesty and integrity.

 Readmission from Suspension